 You could make a list of things that you could do to help yourself.

 You can write down the names and numbers of people who would be able to help you.

 The idea of a crisis box is that it is filled with items that make you feel better.
-You can use it when you feel anxious, stressed or suicidal.
+You can use it when you feel anxious, stressed, or suicidal.

-The crisis box is personal to you.
 You can fill it with anything, such as: